LoopKit/loopdocs/docs/faqs/cgm-faqs.md

 Loop will stop automatically adjusting insulin when the most recent glucose value is older than 15 minutes.
 This is indicated by seeing three dashes in place of the glucose reading on the HUD.

-* With Loop 2.2.x or Loop dev, enter a fingerstick glucose value in Apple Health to enable Loop to provide updated projections and loop briefly
+* With Loop 2.2.x or Loop 3, enter a fingerstick glucose value in Apple Health to enable Loop to provide updated projections and loop briefly

-* With Loop dev, a HUD status row message of `No Recent Glucose` is displayed, making it easier to add the fingerstick value directly in Loop, which also saves it in Apple Health
+* With Loop 3, a HUD status row message of `No Recent Glucose` is displayed, making it easier to add the fingerstick value directly in Loop, which also saves it in Apple Health

 With no recent glucose readings, your pump resturns to the scheduled basal delivery (within 30 min or less).

 Loop continues to accept manual bolus commands.
-With Loop dev only, [Manual Temp Basal](../loop-3/omnipod.md#manual-temp-basal) can also be commanded.
+With Loop 3 only, [Manual Temp Basal](../loop-3/omnipod.md#manual-temp-basal) can also be commanded.

 ## What do I do when I switch transmitters?